+Community Education

-Business Training and Com Triss Henderson thenderson@parkland.edu Parkland College on Mattis 217/353-2101 Marketing and Public Relate Stephanie Stuart sstuart@parkland.edu :ions room X156 217/353-2683 INTERNATIONAL EDUCAT ON International Education Di rector Seamus Reilly sereilly@parkland.edu room U332 217/353-2170
+Triss Henderson Parkland College on Mattis thenderson@parkland.edu 217/353-2101

-Study Abroad Coordinator

-Jody Littleton room C129

-jlittleton@parkland.edu 217/351-2532
+Marketing and Public Relations

+Erin Shannon room X156 eshannon@parkland.edu 217/353-2683

+Nancy Kemna room G102 nkemna@parkland.edu 217/351-2553

-Business Training and Community Education
+Community Education

-1315 N. Mattis Ave., Champaign, IL 61821 217/351-2235 or 217/353-2055, www.parkland.edu/btce
+1315 N. Mattis Ave., Champaign, IL 61821 217/351-2235 or 217/353-2055, parkland.edu/communityeducation

-Business Training and Community Education (BTCE) provides personal and professional development opportunities to transform lives.
+Community Education (CE) provides personal and professional development opportunities to transform lives for all ages and stages of life.
 Services include:

-- customized training and solutions for area employers - professional development for individuals who want to upgrade their job skills or train for a new career, including the Highway Construction Careers Training Program - personal development classes for all ages, including day trips, international travel, youth programs, College for Kids, and the Traffic Safety Program
+- customized training and solutions for area employers - professional development for individuals who want to upgrade their job skills or train for a new career, including the Highway Construction Careers Training Program - personal development classes for all ages, including day trips, international travel, youth programs, and the Traffic Safety Program

 Customized Training and Solutions.
-BTCE works with area employers to provide custom solutions to meet their specific needs such as training, facilitating, individual or group coaching, consulting and assessments which can be provided on- or off-site.
+CE works with area employers to provide custom solutions to meet their specific needs such as training, facilitating, individual or group coaching, consulting and assessments which can be provided on- or off-site.
 Topics include leadership and teambuilding, computer skills, organizational effectiveness, workplace essentials, language skills, quality assurance and project management, workplace safety, and wellness in the workplace.

 Professional Development.
-BTCE offers short-term classes focused on specific skills and competencies for individuals entering or returning to the workforce, changing careers, or wanting to advance or be more productive at work.
+CE offers short-term classes focused on specific skills and competencies for individuals entering or returning to the workforce, changing careers, or wanting to advance or be more productive at work.
 Classes include:

-- Certifications and re-certifications such as CPR for Healthcare Providers and Food Service Sanitation - Continuing education for dental hygienists and assistants, massage therapists, and nurses - Pre-license education for Real Estate Brokers and Tractor Trailer Driver Training (Class A CDL) - Professional development and career training such as Computer Applications, Social Media, Leadership, Medical Coding, Pharmacy Technician, Dietary Manager, Unmanned Aerial Systems, and Workplace Safety - Online career training programs
+- Certifications and re-certifications such as CPR for Healthcare Providers and Food Service Sanitation - Continuing education for dental hygienists and assistants, massage therapists, and nurses

+- Pre-license education for Real Estate Brokers and Tractor Trailer Driver Training (Class A CDL) - Professional development and career training such as Computer Applications, Social Media, Leadership, Medical Coding, Pharmacy Technician, Dietary Manager, Unmanned Aerial Systems, and Workplace Safety - Online career training programs